 Switch control is an accessibility feature designed to make the iPhone and iPad easier to use for anyone with a physical and/or motor skills impairment.
 With Switch control you can scan between items, use crosshairs to pick specific points, or manually select items using multiple switches, and then use an external adaptive switch, your iPhone or iPad screen itself, or even the front FaceTime camera to trigger the switch.
 Both hardware buttons and software interface elements can be selected and triggered with switches and a variety of options let you set them up just exactly the way you want or need them.

-How to adjust Home-click speed on iPhone and iPad
+How to change the Home button opening behavior on iPhone and iPad

-Adjusting Home-click speed is an accessibility feature that lets you increase the interval of time needed for your iPhone or iPad to recognize a double or triple click.
+Adjusting the Home button behavior is a great way to make things go back to the way they were before iOS 10, and it's also a great accessibility feature for those with motor impairments.
+Home-click speed is an accessibility feature that lets you increase the interval of time needed for your iPhone or iPad to recognize a double or triple click.
 By default if you want to enter multitasking app switcher or bring up the accessibility shortcut you need to double or triple tap quickly, each click following in a very short period of time.
 Adjusting the speed lets you set a slow or even slower pace, so you have all the time you need to click-click or click-click-click.

 How to set the triple-click Home button shortcut on iPhone and iPad